 In Table 5 we augment the regressions in Table 3 with an interaction between the variance of total pay and each of the proxies for risk aversion.
-We are interested in the results regarding the interaction term between the proxy for risk aversion and the log of the variance of total pay.
-We also display a two-sided test of the joint significance of the coefficients associated with the variance of pay and with the interaction term.
+We display a two-sided test of the joint significance of the coefficients associated with the variance of pay and with the interaction term.
 In the presence of firm fixed effects, we interpret the coefficient associated with the interaction term as capturing within firm changes on the variance of pay given the level of CEO risk aversion.

 The evidence suggests that the premium is significantly higher for high risk averse CEOs across all proxies for risk aversion and for overconfidence.
-Starting with the Medium Fatality dummy, we see that only the risk averse CEOs require a premium, and for these, the sensitivity of pay to variance of pay is almost 50% higher than the unconditional sensitivity reported in column 3 of Table 3.
-Note that the regressions with this proxy for risk aversion lose many observations for lack of data on the main variable.
-The sensitivity of pay to variance of pay for female CEOs is 0.248 = 0.194 + 0.054, about 4.5 times larger than the sensitivity of pay to variance of pay for males.
+Starting with the Medium Fatality dummy, we see that only the risk averse CEOs require a premium, and for these, the sensitivity of pay to variance of pay is almost 50% higher ameliorated.

+than the unconditional sensitivity reported in column 3 of Table 3.
+Note that when using this proxy for risk aversion, we lose many observations as we lack data on Medium Fatality.
+For female CEOs, the sensitivity of pay to variance of pay for is 0.248 = 0.194 + 0.054, about 4.5 times larger than the sensitivity of pay to variance of pay for males.
 This evidence is consistent with female CEOs being significantly more risk averse than male CEOs.
 Our evidence is also consistent with Carter et al. (2017) who show that female executives are less willing to accept risky pay and get more salary.
-Non-overconfident CEOs have a sensitivity of pay to variance of pay equal to 0.082, more than twice the sensitivity of pay to variance of pay for variance of pay equals 0.034 = 0.089 - 0.055, which is less than half the sensitivity required by shorter tenured CEOs.
-The evidence from CEO overconfidence and tenure is also consistent with higher risk aversion CEO having greater sensitivity of pay to variance of pay as predicted.
+Non-overconfident CEOs have a sensitivity of pay to variance of pay equal to 0.082, more than twice the sensitivity of pay to variance of pay for overconfident CEOs (equal to 0.036 = 0.082 - 0.046).
+And finally, longer tenure CEOs estimated sensitivity of pay to variance of pay equals 0.034 = 0.089 - 0.055, which is less than half the sensitivity required by shorter tenured CEOs.
+The evidence from CEO overconfidence and tenure is also consistent with higher risk aversion CEOs having greater sensitivity of pay to variance of pay as predicted.

 We provide one final test that suggests that the estimated sensitivity of pay to variance of pay depends on risk aversion.
 In the last column of Table 5, we report results from regressions where we interact the variance of pay with a dummy that equals one for high wealth CEOs, using the inside wealth variable in Coles et al. (2006).
-The hypothesis in this test is that under decreasing absolute risk aversion, CEOs with higher wealth are less risk averse since higher wealth dilutes the disutility of uncertainty for them.
+The hypothesis being tested using this proxy for risk aversion is that, under decreasing absolute risk aversion, CEOs with higher wealth exhibit lower levels of risk aversion.
+This is because higher wealth can dilute the disutility of uncertainty for them.
 The evidence supports this hypothesis.
 High wealth CEOs have estimated pay sensitivities that are 45% of the sensitivities for low wealth CEOs.